Tags: Breakdown Recurrence Matrix, World Class Manufacturing PM , Machine Ledger , PM Calendar, Breakdown Matrix

 - When planned maintenance was executed

-- The number of components that failed an inspection
+- Which and how many components failed an inspection

 - When unplanned maintenance was executed